frankkode/big-day-photo/README.md

 ## Test

-This app was tested om macbook pro 2019 and iphone 12
+This app was tested on macbook pro 2019 and iphone 12
 ### Test on real Camera
  ![alt text](public/test4.png)